India

 Government of India Climate Priorities

-• Expand the power sector’s reliance on non-fossil fuels to 40 percent by 2030;
+• Enhancing the share of non-fossil fuels generation capacity to 50 percent by 2030;

-• Reduce emissions intensity of GDP by one-third over the 2005 baseline;
+• Reducing the emissions intensity of GDP by 45 percent over the 2005 baseline by 2030;

-• Create an additional carbon sink of 2.5 to 3 billion tons of CO2 through additional forest and tree cover by 2030;
+• Creating an additional carbon sink of 2.5 to 3 billion tons of CO2 equivalent through additional forest and tree cover by 2030;

-• Invest in vulnerable sectors such as agriculture and water in key regions; and
+• Investing in vulnerable sectors, such as agriculture and water, in key regions;

-• Address resource gaps by mobilizing domestic and international resources to implement climate mitigation and adaptation actions.
+• Addressing resource gaps by mobilizing domestic and international resources to implement climate mitigation and adaptation actions; and

 USAID’s Climate Change Program: Objectives and Results

-USAID supports the Government of India’s (GoI) development and climate priorities through a series of programs and partnerships across climate adaptation, clean energy, sustainable landscapes, and disaster risk reduction.
+USAID supports the Government of India’s development and climate priorities through a series of programs and partnerships across climate adaptation, clean energy, natural climate solutions, and disaster risk reduction.

 Adaptation

-In partnership with the GoI, the private sector, and national and international agriculture research organizations, USAID is implementing resilience-building activities with increased focus on vulnerable communities in ecologically-sensitive, hazard-prone regions across India.
-USAID also partners with GoI to support the Coalition for Disaster Resilient Infrastructure (CDRI) to foster disaster and climate-resilient infrastructure globally.
+In partnership with the Government of India, the private sector, and national and international agriculture research organizations, USAID is implementing resilience-building activities with an increased focus on vulnerable communities in ecologically-sensitive, hazard-prone regions across India.
+USAID also partners with the Government of India to support the Coalition for Disaster Resilient Infrastructure (CDRI) to foster disaster- and climate-resilient infrastructure globally.
+Between 2022 and 2024, the United States and India served as co-chairs for CDRI’s Governing Council and Executive Committee.

 Natural Climate Solutions

-USAID partners with civil society organizations and India’s Ministry of Environment, Forest, and Climate Change to support the goal of enhancing carbon sinks through improved forest management, afforestation, and forest restoration.
-USAID programs strengthen forest and natural resource management for increased carbon sequestration, long-term water security, and improved livelihoods.
-USAID programs support the development of market-based models for restoring degraded forest lands to improve ecosystem services.
+USAID partners with civil society organizations and the Government of India’s Ministry of Environment, Forest, and Climate Change (MOEFCC) to support India’s goal of creating an additional carbon sink of 2.5–3 billion tons of CO2 equivalent by 2030 through improved forest management, afforestation, forest restoration, and expansion of tree cover outside traditional forests.
+USAID programs strengthen forest and natural resource management through technological solutions for increased carbon sequestration, long-term water security, and improved livelihoods.
+USAID programs also support the development of market-based models for restoring degraded forest lands to improve ecosystem services.

 Key Results